 The Stormwater Advisory Board may, upon request, provide recommendations for variances or exceptions to any of the provisions of this Manual, provided such variances or exceptions are in harmony with the general purpose and intent of the Stormwater Management Ordinance and this Manual.
 A written request for a variance shall be provided to the Stormwater Advisory Board and shall state the specific variance(s) sought and the reason(s) with supporting data for the request.
 The applicant will be scheduled to present the request to the Stormwater Advisory Board within four weeks of submitting the variance request to PW/SWD.
-After the presentation the Stormwater Advisory Board will review the variance request and provide its recommendation to the Director of Public Works, who will make the final decision.
-Any request for variance shall be clearly stated in the LDP application.
+After the presentation the Stormwater Advisory Board within the UDP application.
 Procedures for variances related to floodplain issues are covered in Chapter 11.